Deregulation Of Large-market Taxicab Service

-Section 4 of the bill defines a large-market taxicab service as indiscriminate passenger transportation for compensation in a taxicab on a call-and-demand basis, within and between points in the counties of Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, El Paso, Jefferson, Larimer, and Weld, and between those points and all points within the state of Colorado, with the first passenger in the taxicab having exclusive use of the taxicab unless the passenger agrees to multiple loadings.
+Section 4 of the act defines a large-market taxicab service as indiscriminate passenger transportation for compensation in a taxicab on a call-and-demand basis, within and between points in the counties of Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas, El Paso, Jefferson, Larimer, and Weld, and between those points and all points within the state of Colorado, with the first passenger in the taxicab having exclusive use of the taxicab unless the passenger agrees to multiple loadings.

-Section 9 requires that, on or after January 1, 2019, a person obtain a permit from the public utilities commission to operate a large-market taxicab service.
+Section 10 requires that, on or after January 1, 2019, a person obtain a permit from the commission to operate a large-market taxicab service.
 To obtain a permit, a motor carrier providing large-market taxicab service must have at least 25 vehicles in its fleet at all times; except that a motor carrier providing large-market taxicab service in El Paso, Larimer, or Weld county need only have 10 vehicles in its fleet at all times.
 The commission shall determine by rule the maximum rate that may be charged for large-market taxicab service in each county in which large-market taxicab service is authorized.
-Section 9 also requires permittees to file with the commission a rate schedule and does not limit the number or frequency of updated rate schedules that a permittee may file.
-Unless a rate schedule exceeds the maximum rate established by the commission by rule, the commission is not authorized to reject a rate schedule filed in the form and manner required by the commission.
+Section 10 also requires permittees to file with the commission a rate schedule and does not limit the number or frequency of updated rate schedules that a permittee may file.
+Unless a rate schedule exceeds the maximum rate established by the commission by rule, the commission is not authorized to reject or amend a rate schedule filed in the form and manner required by the commission.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)